StoccoDavide/ThreadPool/README.md

 target_link_libraries(your_target PRIVATE ThreadPool::ThreadPool)
 ```

-If you already have `ThreadPool` somewhere on your system, you can use `find_pacakge` directly.
+If you already have `ThreadPool` somewhere on your system, you can use `find_package` directly.

 ```cmake
 # Optionally specify a custom path to find content from